 Please visit our main food businesses page for more detailed information.

-The food hygiene scheme will help you choose where to eat out or shop for food by giving you information about the hygiene standards in restaurants, pubs, cafes, takeaways, hotels, and other places you eat out.
+The food hygiene scheme helps you choose where to eat out or shop for food by giving you information about the hygiene standards in restaurants, pubs, cafes, takeaways, hotels, and other places you eat out.
 Supermarkets and other food shops are also included in the scheme.

-If so you may be eligible to join the “Heart of Derbyshire” scheme.
+If you are rated over 3, you may be eligible to join the “Heart of Derbyshire” scheme.
 This is a scheme which is operated by Derbyshire County Council together with Bolsover District Council that rewards you for offering your customers ‘healthier’ food.

 For information about the scheme please visit the Heart of Derbyshire section of the Derbyshire County Council website or by telephone 01629 536166.

 Food poisoning is an illness which usually occurs after eating or drinking food or drink that is contaminated by germs or chemicals.